-During the years Frederik has played and worked with amongst others
+During the years Frederik has collaborated with amongst others:

 Concert tours have brought him to

-The United Arab Emirates, Kuwait, England, Ireland, Iceland, Finland, Estonia, France, Belgium, The Netherlands, Germany, Poland, Sweden and Norway.
+The United Arab Emirates, Kuwait, England, Ireland, Iceland, Finland, Estonia, France, Belgium, The Netherlands, Germany, Poland, Sweden, Denmark and Norway.

-Beside his activities as a musician, he is board-member of Trondheim Jazzforum.
+Beside his activities as a musician, Frederik is also head of Trondheim Jazzforum.

 Currently Frederik lives in Trondheim, Norway.